 Services Description Sub-Services Description Level of Service B.5.3 Lot Grading Certificates Review and approval of lot grading certificates.
 N/A N/A Compliance with Grading and Landscaping Bylaw.
 B.5.4 Long Range Land Use Planning Management of long-range land use plans such as the Municipal Development Plan (MDP), statutory and regulatory planning.
 B.5.4.a Development, Management and Implementation of Long-Range Statutory Plans Planning for future municipal growth.
 This work includes long range planning, statutory and regulatory planning, creation and management of guidelines and procedures, infill planning, etc. Plans, policies and strategies are reviewed as set out in each plan, policy or strategy or as required.
 Compliance with provincial and federal regulatory/legislative standards.
-B.5.5 Business Licensing Business Processing of business licence B.5.5.a B.5.5.a Business Licence Issuance Inform applicants of the required municipal approvals for a business to legally operate.
+B.5.5 Business Licensing Processing of business licence applications and provision of industry specific requirements and regulations for businesses looking to operate in Okotoks.
+B.5.5.a Business Licence Issuance Inform applicants of the required municipal approvals for a business to legally operate.
 This includes informing and assisting businesses in applying for required permits and licences, directing them to other resources/services when applicable, processing applications/renewals and issuing business licences.
 January 1, 2025 - Acknowledge submission of business licence application in one business day.
 Compliance with Okotoks Business Licensing Bylaw.
 Further service levels are under review with the new process implementation in 2025.
 B.5.5.b Business Licensing Bylaw Stewardship Research and monitor new industry trends and business innovations.
 Recommend bylaw/policy updates to address new issues arising from new trends/innovations.
 Inform relevant parties of new bylaw/policy updates.
 Bylaw reviewed as required.
 B.5.6 Compliance and Complaint Investigations Respond to, investigate, and follow up with complaints regarding activity that does not comply with the Business Licence and Land Use Bylaws.
 B.5.6.a Business Licensing Compliance Respond to, investigate, and follow up with complaints regarding business activity that does not comply with the Business Licence Bylaw.
 Determine response and escalate as required.
 Compliance with Okotoks Business Licensing Bylaw.

 Services Description Sub-Services Description Level of Service B.5.6.b Land Use Bylaw Compliance Respond to, investigate, and follow up with complaints regarding activity that does not comply with the Land Use Bylaw.
 Determine response and escalate as required.
 Compliance with Okotoks Land Use Bylaw.
 B.5.7 Intermunicipal and Regional Relations Consultation, coordination, and collaboration with regional partners.
 B.5.7.a Intermunicipal and Regional Planning Regular coordination, collaboration, and consultation with the Calgary Metropolitan Region Board (CMRB) related to regional economic development and planning initiatives.
 Attend CMRB Meetings including working groups.
 Participation as required within the timelines provided.
 Review and respond to regional Intermunicipal circulations within the required timelines.
 Provide updates and information to Council as required.
 Complete required studies and planning documents in alignment with CMRB Growth Plan deadlines such as joint area planning.
 Compliance with the CMRB Growth Plan.
-B.5.8 Property Administration Maintain an inventory of all municipally owned buildings, land and land rights/interests.
-Create and manage occupancy agreements (e.g. land and facility space lease agreements).
-Purchase or lease of land/building or interests to provide space to Town activities including special projects, public and / or operational needs.
-Dispose of building or land holdings.
-N/A N/A Monitor compliance with lease agreements as required.
-Lease agreements are reviewed as per renewal dates.
-Purchase, sales and leasing managed through a third-party vendor as required.

-Services Description Sub-Services Description Level of Service Sub - Programs B.5 Infrastructure Planning B.6.1 Off-Site Levy Program Administration of off-site levy policy on all development and planning applications including calculation of levies.
+Sub - Programs B.5 Infrastructure Planning B.6.1 Off-Site Levy Program Administration of off-site levy policy on all development and planning applications including calculation of levies.
 B.6.1.a Off-site Levy Program Administration Administration of off-site levy bylaw on all development and planning applications including calculation of levies and providing an annual report.
 Compliance with Okotoks Off-Site Levy Bylaw.
-B.6.1.b Off-site Levy Bylaw Update Updates to the Offsite Levy Bylaw such as calculation of new levies and any changes to off-site levy requirements.
+Programs B.6.1.b Off-site Levy Bylaw Update Updates to the Offsite Levy Bylaw such as calculation of new levies and any changes to off-site levy requirements.
 Update frequency as required by the Okotoks Off-Site Levy Bylaw.
-Programs C. Economic Devel opment Sub - Programs C.1 Economic Deve Januari C.1.1 Economic and Market Data Curation and provision of local economic and market data for business decision-making.
-N/A N/A Data is shared regularly on the Town website, through the business newsletter, in public presentations, and directly with businesses.